Financing Study Abroad

 Scholarships Administered Through EKU

-Bluegrass State Intelligence Scholarship For student enrolled in the Intelligence Certificate Program at EKU
+Bluegrass State Intelligence Scholarship For students enrolled in the Intelligence Certificate Program at EKU

 Bonnie Plummer Scholarship: Various amounts for those students majoring in English.